Ishet, Ethiopia, 2012

 Ed. of 10 + 5APs

 Proceeds donated to Afghanistan Libre..
 Afghanistan is still considered "the worst country to live as a woman" and, in 2014, "the worst place to give birth and to be born".
 Afghan women have their fundamental rights under threat every day.
-Free Afghanistan aims to promote their autonomy, to allow them to access their rights and to be active in the sustainable development of their country through access to education, health awareness, psycho-social monitoring and socio-economic activities.
+Free Afghanistan aims to promote their autonomy, allow access to their rights, and to be active in the sustainable development of their country through access to education, health awareness, psycho-social monitoring, and socio-economic activities.

 BriefCASE is a selection of limited editioned photographs available for purchase through CASE.
 50% of the proceeds are donated to an organization chosen by the artist, 25% goes to the photographer, and 25% goes to CASE for production.